Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks

 “I felt anger for the first time in a while,” pro soccer player Shiho Shimoyamada said in a tweet.

-“Mori ... has severely damaged the image of the event with an outrageous remark amid growing international skepticism about whether it can be held this summer,” the paper said.
-“We demand Mori immediately resign.”
+“So many people around me on Twitter and so on were angry, but I felt that unless these voices were made visible, the fact that so many people are upset would never get across to them,” she told Reuters.

+By Friday night, their petition - “Looking into ‘Dealing with Mori’ and Preventing Recurrences,” launched on Thursday night - had gained nearly 68,000 signatures.

-Reporting by Chang-Ran Kim, Chris Gallagher, Jack Tarrant, Ju-min Park, and Elaine Lies; Editing by Shri Navaratnam, Michael Perry and Gerry Doyle
+Reporting by Chang-Ran Kim, Chris Gallagher, Jack Tarrant, Ju-min Park, and Rikako Murayama;writing by Elaine Lies; Editing by Shri Navaratnam, Michael Perry, Gerry Doyle and Kim Coghill

 Our Standards: The Thomson Reuters Trust Principles.